Image by: kuhnmi / License: CC BY 2.0

 Even though the total quantity of foxes living in the whole of the UK is unknown, the ones living in metropolitan regions are probably around 150,000 according to 2017 data.
 As we previously referenced, London alone is home to over 10 000 Vulpes.

 As for the foxes’ homes, they create small underground sanctums to provide shelter when raising their offspring.
-In the cities, you can usually find those dens under small sheds, among tree roots, on railroad banks and abandoned establishments.
+In the cities, you can usually find those dens under small sheds, among tree roots, on railroad banks and in abandoned establishments.
 Foxes often find shelter in tunnels too, although they also love sunbathing when the weather is hot enough.

 Here are some most common signs that a fox currently occupies a den: